Dean: Dr. Barbara A. Marinak

 Programs culminate in the earning of a Mount St. Mary’s degree.
-As all Mount education programs are approved by the Maryland State Department of Education (MSDE), successful completion of all program requirements leads to certification to teach in Maryland and states with reciprocity agreements with the MSDE.
+As all Mount education programs are approved by the Maryland State Department of Education (MSDE), successful completion of all program requirements leads to eligibility for certification to teach in Maryland and states with reciprocity agreements with the MSDE.
 Students are advised, however, to consult certification requirements in states of interest early in their study.
 Teacher education programs are accredited through the Council for the Accreditation of Educator Preparation (CAEP), formerly National Council for the Accreditation of Teacher Education (NCATE).

 Student Learning Outcomes

 Mount St. Mary’s develops educators who are able to:

 - Demonstrate the content and pedagogical knowledge, skills and dispositions to effect student learning (proficient)

 - Examine learning to shape their practice (reflective)